Jake Kilrain: Later career

 Kilrain continued on for 10 more years after the Sullivan fight with gloves under Marquess of Queensberry rules with some success.
 His most significant win was a 44-round knockout of Boston's George Godfrey in 1891.
-He retired with a record of 18 wins (3 by KO), 6 losses and 12 draws along with 1 non-decision.
+He retired with a record of 31 wins (18 by KO), six losses, and ten draws, along with three no-decisions and one newspaper decision.
 He lived in his later years as a devoted family man with his wife and children as proprietor of a saloon in Baltimore, Maryland.
 After his saloon burned down, he moved back to Somerville and was given a job with the parks department.
 After government cutbacks during the Great Depression he became a night watchman at a Quincy, Massachusetts shipyard.

 In his later life, Kilrain became good friends with John L. Sullivan.
 When Sullivan died in 1918, Kilrain served as a pallbearer at the funeral.
 He was also godfather to the English boxer Charley Mitchell's son Charles Mitchell.